I hope you enjoy!

 He grunted his frustration.
 “It's the twenty-first century.
 You'd think people would get over their old-fashioned beliefs about the sheriff having to be married to be fit to run.”
 Fort kept his real thoughts to himself.
 The antiquated backasswards mentality of the good people of Critten County drove him nuts.
 He was a war veteran, his family owned a ranch, and he had been a deputy for four years now.
 A darn good one, too.
 Shouldn't that speak for itself?
 What did it take to earn these people's respect?

-Tinsdale shook his head.
+Tinsdale ran his fingers through his short gray hair.
 “It's more than that.
 It's because you weren't raised here.
 Born here.
 How can they believe you won't hightail it outta here if you get bored or a better offer?
 Folks like you Fort.
 They doubt your commitment to this community is all.”

 “And Deke looks like a perfect candidate,” Fort said while pushing away his plate.